 “It’s Already Been 4 Weeks?
 How Has It Only Been 4 Weeks?!”

-Yes, you read that statement correctly.
-Once you reach the 4 week postpartum mark, you might feel like your delivery was both a lifetime ago and like it just happened.
+Yes, you read that statement right.
+Once you reach the postpartum recovery 4 week mark, delivery will feel like a lifetime ago.
+It will also feel like it just happened.
 There may be days when you feel like you know exactly what you are doing and days when you have no idea what you are doing.
-You and your family likely are still trying to figure out your new “normal”, and that can oftentimes be daunting.
-To ease your mind a bit and help you figure out what the new “normal” should look like for your body, here are some of the things you should expect in the 4-8 weeks postpartum phase.
+You are likely are still trying to figure out your new “normal,” and that can oftentimes be daunting.
+Let’s ease your mind and help you figure out what the new “normal” should look like for your body.
+Below are some of the things you should expect in the 4-8 weeks postpartum phase.